pypa/packaging.python.org/source/guides/handling-missing-extras-at-runtime.rst

 If your package has :ref:`optional dependencies ("extras")
 <metadata_provides_extra>` which the package consumer hasn't installed, the
-default outcome is an ordinary ``ModuleNotFoundError`` exception being raised at the first attempted import of a missing module.
+default outcome is an ordinary :exc:`ModuleNotFoundError` exception being raised at the first attempted import of a missing module.

 This can make for a bad user experience, because there is no guidance about why